-EDICOM is a provider of EDI (electronic data interchange) and e-invoicing services serving businesses and public entities in more than 60 countries.
-EDICOM’s global e-invoicing platform adapts to the wide-ranging technical and legislative particularities of each country to ensure compliance with e-invoicing requirements.
+EDICOM is an EDI (electronic data interchange) and e-Invoicing provider serving businesses and public entities in more than 60 countries.
+EDICOM’s global e-Invoicing platform adapts to the wide-ranging technical and legislative particularities of each country to ensure compliance with e-invoicing requirements.

 For companies and organizations operating in Vietnam, EDICOM offers an IT solution adapted to the country’s regulatory requirements.

 Via EDICOM’s global e-invoice platform, the system generates e-invoices, sends them to the GDT hub, receives data from the GDT and sends invoices to buyers.